namdo1225/namdo1225.github.io/projects_description/20230526_demounityproject.md

 As you can see from the video, I set up the main menu, buttons, and UI.
 With the help of Youtube videos, I was able to program the player's movement and camera rotation.

-Besides UI, I mainly augument aspects of the project that my team members did as well as combining everything together:
+Besides UI, I mainly augment aspects of the project that my team members did, as well as combine everything together:
 <ol>
-  <li>One member programmed the obstacles, but for some reason, the speed and movement range of the obstacle was linked.
+  <li>One member programmed the obstacles, but for some reason, the speed and movement range of the obstacle were linked.
 I was able to separate both features into separate variables so the barrier's speed and distance could be adjusted independently.</li>
   <li>I updated another's member movement script so that the player's movement, dash, etc. would flow along with the third-person camera.</li>
 </ol>